 The OCAMPR board is grateful to the parish of Saints Peter and Paul Greek Orthodox Church for their warm hospitality.
-Special thanks to Rev. Richard Demetrius Andrews - Proistamenos, Elea Valessares Bentley - Parish Administrator, Carolyn Kolbaba - Administrative Assistant, and the many parish volunteers who assisted with planning, baking, and serving throughout the conference.
+Special thanks to Rev. Richard Demetrius Andrews - Proistamenos, Elea Valessares Bentley - Parish Administrator, Carolyn Kolbaba - Administrative Assistant, and the many parish volunteers who worked hard planning, baking, serving and offering their many talents to make OCAMPR 2022 fruitful for all!